 Currently, THDA's Program Loan portfolio under the General Resolution includes only first-lien, fixed-interest rate, single-family Program Loans with equal monthly installments of principal and interest.
-As of December 31, 2019 (unaudited), 21,480 Program Loans were outstanding under the General Resolution having an aggregate outstanding principal balance of approximately \$2,380,750,534.
-Based on the outstanding principal balance of Program Loans as of December 31, 2019 (unaudited), approximately 89.34% were FHA insured, approximately 2.30% were VA guaranteed, approximately 1.96% were insured by private mortgage insurance companies, approximately 4.23% were guaranteed by United States Department of Agriculture, Rural Development ("USDA/RD"), and approximately 2.17% were uninsured (i.e. Program Loans for which the borrower has at least a 22% equity interest in the residence on the date of closing, or at least a 25% equity interest in the residence on the date of closing for Program Loans closed prior to July 29, 1999, or Program Loans which were privately insured at the time of closing but have since met the requirements of the Homeowner Protection Act of 1998 for termination of private mortgage insurance).
-See "RESIDENTIAL FINANCE PROGRAM LOANS - Residential Finance Program Portfolio Data" and Appendix B under the heading "Private Mortgage Insurance Programs".
+As of March 31, 2020 (unaudited), 21,946 Program Loans were outstanding under the General Resolution having an aggregate outstanding principal balance of approximately \$2,472,102,366.
+Based on the outstanding principal balance of Program Loans as of March 31, 2020 (unaudited), approximately 89.48% were FHA insured, approximately 2.37% were VA guaranteed, approximately 1.81% were insured by private mortgage insurance companies, approximately 4.29% were guaranteed by United States Department of Agriculture, Rural Development ("USDA/RD"), and approximately 2.05% were uninsured (i.e. Program Loans for which the borrower has at least a 22% equity interest in the residence on the date of closing for Program Loans closed prior to July 29, 1999, or Program Loans which were privately insured at the time of closing but have since met the requirements of the Homeowner Protection Act of 1998 for termination of private mortgage insurance).
+See "RESIDENTIAL FINANCE PROGRAM LOANS - Residential Finance Program Portfolio Data" and Appendix B under the heading "Private Mortgage Insurance Programs.